tippi09/wikiesow/docs/Raspberry_Pi/openvpn.md

 ```console
 # sudo vim /home/«openvpn»/ovpns/«configName».ovpn
 ```
-In this file once more search for the line `proto udp` and change it to `proto udp6`.
+Once more search for the line `proto udp` and change it to `proto udp6`.
 Now copy the `.ovpn` file to your client via `scp` and add the configuration to your OpenVPN client.